 Before your arrival

-Sometimes, our emails end up in students' spam folders.
-Please check your spam folder for emails from us regularly.
-Alternatively, you may mark our email address firstname.lastname@example.org as a trustworthy contact in your email program - this way our emails should reach you without any problems!
+Our emails may end up in your spam folder, so please check it regularly.
+Alternatively, you may mark our email address firstname.lastname@example.org as a safe contact in your email program.

-These things need to be taken care of before your arrival in Darmstadt.
+These are the things you need to take care of as an exchange student before your arrival in Darmstadt:

 As an international exchange student, you may need a visa and/or a residence permit to study in Germany, depending on where you’re from.